sftpgo/docs/docs/roles.md

+---
+description: "Delegate administration in open-source SFTPGo with roles.
+Restricted admins can only manage users that share their assigned role."
+---

 # Roles

 Roles can be assigned to users and administrators.
 Admins with a role are limited administrators, they can only view and manage users with their own role and they cannot have the following permissions: